Baritone guitars have had a huge impact on music for decades.

 The guitar comes with two different output jacks, which means that you can use two different amplifiers.
 If you are going to be performing on stage, this is certainly a welcome feature.

 You will also be pleased to know that this guitar features a sleek, attractive appearance.
-Appearance is a subjective thing, but we’re pretty fond of the Black Sunburst Satin Gloss on the body of the guitar.
+Appearance is a subjective thing, but I'm pretty fond of the Black Sunburst Satin Gloss on the body of the guitar.
 It will certainly make you stand out from the crowd.

 It also has red pickup covers, and even has a Breaking Benjamin symbol.
 It’s certainly a very eye catching design.